shyambhat/InstagramKit/README.md

 ```
 #### Instagram Developer Registration
 Head over to http://instagram.com/developer/clients/manage/ to register your app with Instagram and insert the right credentials in InstagramKit.plist.
-If you're the Info.plist-for-all sort of a person, include these keys in directly in your info.plist file.
+If you prefer the Info.plist for all your app settings, you can include these keys in directly in your info.plist file.

 ## Demo